blacknon/hwatch/README.md

 ## Usage

-        hwatch 0.3.10
+        $ hwatch --help
-        blacknon <blacknon@orebibou.com>
         A modern alternative to the watch command, records the differences in execution results and can check this differences at after.

-        USAGE:
-            hwatch [OPTIONS] <command>...
+        Usage: hwatch [OPTIONS] [command]...

-        ARGS:
-            <command>...

-        OPTIONS:
-            -B, --beep
+        Arguments:
+          [command]...

+        Options:
-                    beep if command has a change result
+          -b, --batch                         output exection results to stdout -B, --beep                          beep if command has a change result --mouse                         enable mouse wheel support.

-                --mouse
-                    enable mouse wheel support.
 With this option, copying text with your terminal may be harder.
 Try holding the Shift key.

-                --tab_size <tab_size>
-                    Specifying tab display size [default: 4]

-            -A, --aftercommand <after_command>
-                    Executes the specified command if the output changes.
-Information about changes is stored in json format in environment variable ${HWATCH_DATA}.

-            -c, --color
-                    interpret ANSI color and style sequences
+          -c, --color                         interpret ANSI color and style sequences -t, --no-title                      hide the UI on start.

-            -d, --differences
-                    highlight changes between updates

-            -t, --no-title
-                    hide the UI on start.
 Use `t` to toggle it.

-            -N, --line-number
-                    show line number
+          -N, --line-number                   show line number

-                --no-help-banner
-                    hide the "Display help with h key" message

-            -x, --exec
-                    Run the command directly, not through the shell.
+              --no-help-banner                hide the "Display help with h key" message -x, --exec                          Run the command directly, not through the shell.
 Much like the `-x` option of the watch command.
+          -O, --diff-output-only              Display only the lines with differences during line diff and word diff.
+          -A, --aftercommand <after_command>  Executes the specified command if the output changes.
+Information about changes is stored in json format in environment variable ${HWATCH_DATA}.

-            -l, --logfile <logfile>
+          -l, --logfile <logfile>             logging file
-                    logging file

-            -s, --shell <shell_command>
-                    shell to use at runtime. can  also insert the command to the location specified by {COMMAND}. [default: "sh -c"]
+          -s, --shell <shell_command>         shell to use at runtime. can  also insert the command to the location specified by {COMMAND}. [default: "sh -c"]

-            -n, --interval <interval>
-                    seconds to wait between updates [default: 2]

-            -h, --help
+          -n, --interval <interval>           seconds to wait between updates [default: 2] --tab-size <tab_size>           Specifying tab display size [default: 4] -d, --differences [<differences>]   highlight changes between updates [possible values: none, watch, line, word] -o, --output [<output>]             Select command output. [default: output] [possible values: output, stdout, stderr]
-                    Print help information
+          -h, --help                          Print help

-            -V, --version
-                    Print version information
+          -V, --version                       Print version